Yuuuuuu-xue/DataStructures_and_Algorithms/fenwick_tree/notes.md

 ## getSum
 To implement the getSum(i), we will
-1. Initialize otuput sum = 0, current index = i + 1
+1. Initialize output sum = 0, current index = i + 1
 2. Repeat until current index $\leq 0$
    1. Add BITree Array[index] to the output sum
    2. Go the the parent node, by removing the last bit of current index.
 We can achieve it by **index = index - (index & (-index))**.
 For example, if i = 10 = 1010b and its parent is 8 = 1000b, so we want to remove the last bit (leftmost) that is equal to 1.
 Since -i = -10 = 11010b, then 1010b & 10110b = 00010b and 1010 - 00010b = 10 - 8 = 2.